 Some cat owners are familiar with this scene: the cat backs up toward a vertical surface, holds up its tail, and sprays urine in several short bursts.
 That cat is not simply urinating outside his litter box, but rather marking territory with urine.

 The difference between regular urination and spraying is in the position and choice of location - when urinating, a cat uses a squatting position on horizontal surfaces.

 Spraying is not a litter box problem.
 A cat can have a spraying problem while at the same time properly using his litter box for defecating and urinating.

 The distinction is important—spraying has different causes and needs to be dealt with differently.

 If you think you may be dealing with litterbox avoidance, please read this article: Litterbox Problems in Cats - The Ultimate Guide.

 Please note: cats may suffer from medical conditions that make them urinate outside the litter box.
 If you encounter any problem that involves urinating outside the litter box (spraying or otherwise), always consult your veterinarian!
 Some of these conditions may be life-threatening if not treated in time.

 Why Do Cats Spray?

 Cats are territorial creatures.
-They may use a variety of signals to mark their territory and set clear boundaries to other cats.
-Feline marking codes include scratch marks, scent rubbed off their skin, uncovered feces, and urine sprayed in strategic locations.
+They may use a variety of signals to mark their territory and set clear boundaries for other cats.
+Feline marking codes include scratch marks, scents rubbed off their skin, uncovered feces, and urine sprayed in strategic locations.